stamen/watercolor/README.md

   (EPSG:900913).
 See below for details.
 This database also includes tables for City labels and townspots in EPSG:900913 (included here).
 Use the included import script (see below).

+  [Yes, in this case the database should be called 'toner' not 'watercolor']

 A quick guide to setting up your databases (for PostgreSQL 9.x):

 	createuser --no-superuser --no-createdb --no-createrole osm